Orchard Vets Pandemic Update

 - worked hard with the backlog of vaccinations and neutering

-It is still not possible for clients to enter our surgeries for two main reasons:
+Unfortunately, it is still not possible for clients to enter our surgeries.
+This is for two main reasons:

 1. Test, Track and Trace.
 Our number one commitment is to you and your pets.
 We have managed to keep all our branches open throughout lockdown, but if a client enters the building and is later diagnosed with coronavirus the tracing team will ask our whole team to isolate.
 This would cause a sudden, without-notice closure of that branch and we don’t want to put your pet in a position without veterinary care nearby.